ttlew/conversation/tutorial.md

 ## Learning objectives

-By the time you finish the tutorial, you will understand:
+By the time you finish the tutorial, you will understand how to:

-- How to define entities.
+- Define entities
-- How to plan a dialog.
+- Plan a dialog
-- How to use node and response conditions in a dialog.
+- Use node and response conditions in a dialog

 ### Duration
-This tutorial will take approximately 1 to 2 hours to complete.
+This tutorial will take approximately 2 to 3 hours to complete.

 ### Prerequisite